stilldavid/userland-book/script/index.md

 d.i.y. utilities
 ----------------

 So back to putting commands in text files.

-{much verbiage about scripts to come}
+Here's a file I just created:

 <!-- exec -->